tapjs/tapjs/docs/advanced/index.md

 This is primarily for use in the test runner, so that you can do `some-tap-emitting-program | tap other-file.js - -Rnyan`.

+If no `name` argument is provided, then a default name of `/dev/stdin` will be used.

 ## t.stdinOnly()

 Parse standard input without wrapping it in a child test.